+Canons Park is a Grade II listed historic landscape and contains several listed buildings.
+The park was part of one of the grandest homes of 18th century England, developed by James Brydges, the first Duke of Chandos.
 The George V Memorial Garden is a walled garden within the park, once part of the Duke’s kitchen gardens, and was completely redesigned in the 1930s.
-The garden reflects this period, with an evergreen structure accented by magnolia and other interesting tree species, flowering shrubs and seasonal groundcover.
-It features a central pond and fountain, framed by flowerbeds and overlooked by benches, and a sheltered pavilion.
+The garden reflects this period, with an evergreen structure accented by magnolia and other interesting tree species, flowering shrubs and seasonal ground cover.
+It features a central pond and fountain, surrounded by flowerbeds, benches and a sheltered pavilion.